-22 MR UBEROI: [Inaudible: no microphone] ask for.
-This is 23 certainly the moment for, finally, a bit more flesh to 24 be put to the bones as to what in fact would be taught, 25 what, in fact, went along with being a member of the education sub-committee.
-I asked for it to be asked of Dr Gaston, it wasn't.
-Dr Taylor can provide that evidence and then, I think, a follow-up question to that when it is put in its proper context may be the one that my learned friend has asked.
-But to parachute straight in at that scenario, I think, is not fair to the witness.

-8 MS ANYADIKE-DANES: At the moment I don't particularly want 9 to ask him further about the administrative function of 10 the educational subcommittee of ATICS.
-What I want to 11 ask him, because he's put it in his witness statement 12 is:

-13 "I have had the opportunity, since 1995, to teach 14 and train junior anaesthetic and paediatric trainee 15 doctors."

-MR UBEROI: He hasn't been asked and, to my recollection, 16 17 nobody has been asked to properly put some detail on what it means to sit on the education subcommittee of 18 19 ATICS.
-He did sit on it, he is surely an ideal person to offer evidence on that, firstly, before we move 20 21 straight to the question my learned friend has put.
-If this witness is not to be asked, then who is to be 22 23 asked?
-And also I repeat, surely it cannot be fair for 24 the secondary question to be put and taken out of context before that role is understood.
-25
+- 1 education sub-committee.
+I asked for it to be asked of - 2 Dr Gaston, it wasn't.
+Dr Taylor can provide that - 3 evidence and then, I think, a follow-up question to that - 4 when it is put in its proper context may be the one that - 5 my learned friend has asked.
+But to parachute straight - 6 in at that scenario, I think, is not fair to the - 7 witness. - 8 MS ANYADIKE-DANES: At the moment I don't particularly want - 9 to ask him further about the administrative function of - 10 the educational subcommittee of ATICS.
+What I want to - ask him, because he's put it in his witness statement - 12 is: - 13 "I have had the opportunity, since 1995, to teach - 14 and train junior anaesthetic and paediatric trainee - doctors." - 16 MR UBEROI: He hasn't been asked and, to my recollection, - 17 nobody has been asked to properly put some detail on - 18 what it means to sit on the education subcommittee of - 19 ATICS.
+He did sit on it, he is surely an ideal person - 20 to offer evidence on that, firstly, before we move - 21 straight to the question my learned friend has put.
+If - 22 this witness is not to be asked, then who is to be - 23 asked?
+And also I repeat, surely it cannot be fair for - the secondary question to be put and taken out of - 25 context before that role is understood.

-1 THE CHAIRMAN: Let's go back a bit.
-You say that your role 2 on the education subcommittee was administrative.
-3 Α. Yes.
-4 THE CHAIRMAN: Who decided what substantive areas of training and education would be developed by the 5 б education subcommittee?
-7 I believe that was the postgraduate dean and the Α. 8 Postgraduate Northern Ireland Dental and Medical 9 Training Committee, NIMDA.
-THE CHAIRMAN: But would they welcome or accept suggestions 10 from anaesthetists and paediatric anaesthetists about 11 12 issues which could be developed, whether as part of the 13 curriculum or whether as one of special lectures?
-14 MR FORTUNE: Sir, I rise at this stage because I can see 15 that my learned friend is probably building up towards questions for Professor Savage.
-And in this regard, 16 17 what you're looking at, sir, here are postgraduates, not 18 undergraduates.
-When my learned friend reads out 19 references to "junior anaesthetic and paediatric trainee 20 doctors", these are doctors who have already qualified 21 and are registered and therefore postgraduates and come 22 under the auspices of the postgraduate dean and not the 23 university.

-24 MS ANYADIKE-DANES: Thank you.

-What I am still trying to get at, which I believe,
+- 1 THE CHAIRMAN: Let's go back a bit.
+You say that your role - on the education subcommittee was administrative. - 3 A. Yes. - 4 THE CHAIRMAN: Who decided what substantive areas of - 5 training and education would be developed by the - 6 education subcommittee? - 7 A. I believe that was the postgraduate dean and the - 8 Postgraduate Northern Ireland Dental and Medical - 9 Training Committee, NIMDA. - 10 THE CHAIRMAN: But would they welcome or accept suggestions - 11 from anaesthetists and paediatric anaesthetists about - 12 issues which could be developed, whether as part of the - curriculum or whether as one of special lectures? - 14 MR FORTUNE: Sir, I rise at this stage because I can see - that my learned friend is probably building up towards - 16 questions for Professor Savage.
+And in this regard, - 17 what you're looking at, sir, here are postgraduates, not - 18 undergraduates.
+When my learned friend reads out - 19 references to "junior anaesthetic and paediatric trainee - 20 doctors", these are doctors who have already qualified - 21 and are registered and therefore postgraduates and come - 22 under the auspices of the postgraduate dean and not the - 23 university. - 24 MS ANYADIKE-DANES: Thank you. - 25 What I am still trying to get at, which I believe,